Palembang South Sumatra, Indonesia Travel Guide

 Kapal Selam (whole egg), Lenjer (cylindrical), Adaan (round, fried), Keriting (noodle-like), Kulit (fish skin).

-Tekwan: Fish soup containing small, chewy fish balls, mushrooms, jicama, and rice vermicelli in a savory shrimp broth.
+Tekwan: Fish soup containing small, chewy fish balls, mushrooms, jicama, and grains of rice vermicelli in a savory shrimp broth.
 Model: Similar to Tekwan, but with larger fish dumplings, often stuffed with tofu or egg.

-Both are lighter than pempek but equally flavorful.
+Each of them are lighter than pempek but equally flavorful.

 Mie Celor: Thick yellow noodles in a rich, creamy coconut milk and shrimp broth.
 Laksan and Celimpungan: Fish cakes (similar to pempek dough) in a rich yellow coconut milk gravy.
-Pindang Patin: Spicy and sour fish soup, typically with 'patin' (catfish).
+Pindang Patin: Spicy and tart fish soup, typically with 'patin' (catfish).

 Mie Celor is a popular breakfast; Pindang Patin offers a fresh flavor.